tomeng70/RungeKutta/README.md

 # Exponential Growth
 The following plots shows exponential growth calculated three ways:
 - "." are the analytically derived values for population.
-- "+" ar the estimated values calculated using the time discretized rate equation.
+- "+" are the estimated values calculated using the time discretized rate equation.
 - "^" are the estimated values calculated using the Runge Kutta method.

 <img src="https://github.com/tomeng70/RungeKutta/assets/12796159/03d08a3d-01ab-4fa8-98de-719df0bb2c1f" width="500" >